Bessie Elizabeth Branton Ott

 She retired from Associates Financial Corporation.

-The family will receive friends at Daniel's Funeral Home on Thursday, September 13, from 1:00-2:00 p.m.
+The family will receive friends at Daniel's Funeral Home on Thursday, September 13, from 12 noon - 2 p.m.
 Following the visitation, a service will be held in the Thomas B. Griffin Chapel at Daniel's Funeral Home.